Skip to main content

 Speech to Text

 Speech to Text adds a microphone button to the chatbot input.
 When a visitor clicks the microphone, AI Puffer records the audio in the browser, uploads it to WordPress, sends it to the speech-to-text provider, then submits the transcript as the user message.
 Speech to Text is currently available for OpenAI.
+To enable speech to text:

 1. Configure OpenAI in AI Providers.